-Other Insect Problems Associated with Ash Trees
+Other Insect Problems Associated with Ash Trees:

-|Eastern Ash Bark Beetle is found on dead ash trees.
+|Eastern Ash Bark Beetle is associated with severely stressed or recently-dead ash trees.
 It leaves small round exit holes and the larvae leave distinct galleries that run perpendicular to the wood grain.|

 Ash Borer is a native clear wing moth that can kill smaller trees.
 This moth leaves round pencil sized holes in the trunk.
 Unlike EAB, this insect removes frass from its larval galleries.
 The frass tends to pile up around the base of the tree and looks like a small pile of sawdust.
 Look for pupal case or exit holes on trunk or larvae in the wood.